prettydiff/wisdom/Web_Training.md

       * Able to achieve buy in and support from technology teams for a custom crafted approach

 Level 4 - Innovation

+It is completely acceptable to break all the rules and be a renegade, but only if you understand what rules you are breaking and break them intentionally.
+There is a lot of risk trying something new or original, but if the original idea is valid it could unlock capabilities nobody else has imagined.
+To be a successful innovator or inventor Level 3 skills must be well understood and broken for deliberate reasons.

 * Objectives: The ability to devise custom tools and new solutions to existing problems in short time
 * Expectations